 - Industry-sponsored studies using CGM as a diagnostic or data collection tool (e.g. pharmaceutical research)

-Eligible external research is designed, implemented, and sponsored by independent clinical investigators, organizations or industry sponsors.
-Dexcom does not design, conduct, or supervise the study, but may provide limited scientific, technical, data analysis or training assistance related to CGM.
+Eligible external research is designed, implemented, and sponsored by independent clinical investigators, organizations, or industry sponsors.
+Dexcom does not design, conduct, or supervise the study, but may provide limited scientific, technical, data analysis or training assistance related to Dexcom technology.

-Please note that any investigators, organizations, or industry sponsors requesting research support from Dexcom will serve as the sponsor of the proposed study.
-Dexcom cannot act as the sponsor for third-party research studies.
-Submission applicants will be expected to perform the responsibilities of ‘sponsor’ as defined by the United States Code of Federal Regulations (21 CFR, Subpart D) and ICH Guidelines for Good Clinical Practices (GCP) concerning Sponsor Responsibilities.
+- Any investigators, organizations, or industry groups requesting research support from Dexcom will serve as the sponsor of the proposed study.
+They will be expected to perform the responsibilities of ‘sponsor’ as defined by the United States Code of Federal Regulations (21 CFR, Subpart D) and ICH Guidelines for Good Clinical Practices (GCP) concerning Sponsor Responsibilities, as applicable.
 Sponsor responsibilities include, but are not limited to:

 - Designing the protocol and conducting the scientific investigation

-- Understanding and complying with any and all local regulatory requirements and the requirements of institution(s) with which they are associated or in which research will occur
+- Understanding and complying with any local regulatory requirements

 - Monitoring the study